 In the Garden City area, Adelphi's is available to residents.
 Call 800-877-8077 with questions and

-“Support groups are really beneficial,” says Debra Somerrs Copit, MD, Director of Breast Imaging at Albert Einstein Medical Center
+“Support groups are really beneficial,” says Debra Somerrs Copit, MD, Director of Breast Imaging at Albert Einstein Medical Center, and a member of the medical advisory board for Living Beyond Breast Cancer.

 “When patients are told they’re sick, it can be an out of body